Lepidoptera: Adult

 Most lepidopteran species do not live long after eclosion, only needing a few days to find a mate and then lay their eggs.
 Others may remain active for a longer period (from one to several weeks) or go through diapause and overwintering as monarch butterflies do, or waiting out environmental stress.
 Some adult species of microlepidoptera go through a stage where no reproductive-related activity occurs, lasting through summer and winter, followed by mating and oviposition in the early spring.

 While most butterflies and moths are terrestrial, many species of Acentropinae (Crambidae) are truly aquatic with all stages except the adult occurring in water.
 Many species from other families such as Erebidae, Nepticulidae, Cosmopterigidae, Tortricidae, Olethreutidae, Noctuidae, Cossidae, and Sphingidae are aquatic or semiaquatic.

-Video gallery of butterfly life cycle (Pieris rapae, the common cabbage white)

-Emerging from egg and first feedings.

-Second instar larvae eating.
-Speeded up 50 times to illustrate feeding behavior.
-Nearly transparent body shows internal digestion.

-This second instar larvae sheds skin in under 20 minutes.

-Larvae eating remainder of a leaf.
-Six hours speeded up one hundred times.

-Segments of the last two hours of the larvae shedding its 4th instar skin, after starting a few hours earlier.

-Fifth instar white cabbage larvae walking on broccoli stem and on glass, showing it laying down silk it then walks on.

-Parasitized larvae showing wasp larvae exiting its body, spinning cocoons.
-Playback at double speed.
-Adult wasps at normal speed.

-Larvae shedding skin, becoming a chrysalis.
-Recorded over fifteen hours.
-Closeups at two times speed.
-Other clips at ten times speed.

-Emerging from chrysalis into an adult.

-Butterflies flying.
-Later clips in slow motion.

-Male butterflies mud-puddling to concentrate salts for female reproduction.

-Butterflies depositing eggs under leaves.
-Each repeated in slow motion.